 BE Group works to optimize the logistics flows.
 The objective is that as much as possible is to be sent by train or boat and, where this is not possible, the transports are made by truck.
 More detailed data for the current fuel consumption are being gathered together with the transport companies and the Group is working actively on finding transport companies with an explicit and deliberate sustainability and environmental focus.

 The work environment, health and safety are central issues for BE Group.
 Deficiencies in safety and the work environment leads to a greater risk of illness and incidents for the company’s employees.

 BE Group has a systematic work to secure and improve the work environment called Safety First.
 BE Group continuously monitors a number of parameters in the area of health and safety.
 Possibilities of improvements are discussed by the Group Management Team and locally at the units.
-Improvements are implemented and reported on continuously.
+Each accident and incident are reported, evaluated and followed up.

 Deficient gender equality, diversity and discrimination

 Shortcomings in implementation and compliance with BE Group’s values can lead to deficient gender equality and diversity.